minhd-vu/toxicity-filter/README.md

 python3 server.py
 ```

+## Evalutation
+For our regression model we had a loss of `0.01`.
+For our binary classification model, we had a accuracy of `77%`.

 ## API

 The API utilizes the regression model.
-Sending a POST request to the API will return a value of `0` to `1` depending on the level of toxicity that is detected.
+Sending a POST request to the API will return a value from `0` to `1` depending on the level of toxicity that is detected.
 Create a `cache_dir` directory in the root directory or simpletransformers will throw an error.
 Now, `curl` a POST request to the API, just specify the message.